 Do you need SLA reports, business view, IT view,…

 → I know a business view is a good value for marketing people, so I think it’s a must-have nowadays.
 For someone who has to manage a global view, we have to instantly understand what the problem is, but it is also as important to immediately understand what are the impacts!

 WHAT AND WHY

-With these answers, my interest was mainly focused on 4 softwares: Zabbix, Nagios, Centreon and Shinken.
+With these answers, my interest was mainly focused on 4 software: Zabbix, Nagios, Centreon, and Shinken.

-Zabbix is a great tool, very effective, but mainly used for SNMP monitoring ,and that is not what I want.
-It’s also not as intuitive as the 3 other softwares.
+Zabbix is a great tool, very effective, but mainly used for SNMP monitoring, and that is not what I want.
+It’s also not as intuitive as the 3 other software.

 I rapidly removed Nagios from the list: no more developments in the main open-source branch, too monolithic.
-It is still a standard in monitoring tool and IT world, but there is better alternative like…
+It is still a standard in monitoring tools and the IT world, but there is a better alternative…

 The all-in-one solution with Centreon is pretty cool, not so hard to install but I dislike the web-configuration principle: I’m faster when I have to play with flat files directly on the filesystem.

-There is also a lot of native module I don’t need.
+There are also a lot of native modules I don’t need.